ericmandel/drvrem/README.md

 drvrem: cfitsio library with emscripten driver to access FITS files directly

 ----------------------------------------------------------------------------

 Status: works as advertised.
 But browsers don't allow async xhttp calls on the main thread, so the code must be run in a worker.
-Which would require major changes to JS9.
+Since this requires major changes to JS9, we will defer using this driver for now.

+(In any case, its likely that this driver will be most useful for reading small sections of huge calibration files, rather than FITS data files, and JS9 does not currently need that capability.)

 ----------------------------------------------------------------------------

 The experimental cfitsio library in this repository contains drivers to allow direct access to FITS files without downloading the entire file first.

 To access a FITS file directly, prepend "@" to the URL:

 @https://js9.si.edu/js9/data/fits/m13.fits

-The cfitsio library has been compiled to byte-code using emscripten, and can be used only within the emscripten environment.
+The v4.0.0 cfitsio library has been compiled to byte-code using emscripten, and can be used only within the emscripten environment.
 The byte-code files have .a extensions and are stored in the lib subdirectory.
 Include files have been copied to the include subdirectory.

-Current emcc compiler: 2.0.16
+current emcc compiler: 2.0.29

 An emscripten-enabled project such as JS9 can copy the contents of the lib and include sub-directories into their own work space and then